Love Showdown: Chapter 1

 After Betty and Veronica learn that a movie is going to be filmed in Riverdale they decide to try to get into it as extras.
 The girls find out that the movie is about a red haired boy named Arnie who is a love triangle with two girls, blonde Betsy and brunette Victoria.
 They both think that the plot is silly, but soon discover from Archie that it is based on their lives.
 They soon discover that Cheryl Blossom, whose family just moved back from England, is making the movie.
 Upon learning who Cheryl got to play them in the movie the girls decide to sabotage it, with no success.

 Chapter 2

-Wanting to not think about Cheryl's movie, Archie, Betty, and Veronica decide to get to see a movie, but discover that Cheryl has followed them.
+Wanting to not think about Cheryl's movie, Archie, Betty, and Veronica decide to go see a movie, but discover that Cheryl has followed them.
 They then decide to make a snowman, but once again Cheryl shows up and causes trouble.
 They then learn from Brigitte that Cheryl is really filming a reality show and is following them around to get ratings for it.
 The girls decide not to act mad around Cheryl and after they tell her that they now know what she is up to, her reality show is canceled.
 A couple of weeks later Cheryl is enrolled at Riverdale High and tells the girls that her family has hit a financial snag, so she was filming the reality show to get them out of it.
 After school, Betty and Veronica learn from Mr. Lodge that Cheryl's father is his new employee.